 The interaction layer

 This layer learns the interaction among m, the selected services, and s.
 Due to the complex relationship among them, the hasty assumptions and definitions on the interaction may not fit the reality.
 Considering that MLP can theoretically fit arbitrary function [], we employ the MLP to model the interaction.
-We select PReLU as activation function because it improves model fitting with nearly zero extra computational cost and little overfitting risk.【】

 An intuitive idea is that we first use multiple MLPs to learn the interactions among m, s and each selected service respectively, and then integrate these interactions by another MLP.
-But this method consumes too much computing resources.
+But it consumes too much computing resources.
 Alternatively, we first compress the representations of all selected services into a lower-dimensional vector based on the attention mechanism.
 On this basis, it takes only one MLP to learn the complex interaction among m, s and the selected services.

-Attention based feature integration
+Attention-based feature integration

 To get an overall representation of the selected services, the simplest method is to directly concatenate their representations.
 However, the concatenation will increase the dimension of the final representation and reduce the efficiency of the model, especially when the size of selected services is large.
 What’s more, next-item is actually not sensitive to the order of the selected services.
 But the concatenation result does not satisfy this property obviously.

 Another popular solution is to preform average pooling or sum pooling on the representation of each service.
-Although generating a fixed-length representation, the pooling method has its disadvantage.Let's analyze a case first.
-Suppose a developer wants to build a mashup to help tourists prepare for their trip, and he has already selected a service to make hotel reservation, a weather forecast service, Baidu Map and an electronic payment service, Alipay.
+Although generating a fixed-length representation, the pooling method has its disadvantage.
+Let us continue to analyze the case mentioned above.
+Suppose the developer who wants to build a mashup to help tourists prepare for their trip has already selected a service to make hotel reservation, a weather forecast service, Baidu Map and an electronic payment service, Alipay.
 Considering that tourists need to prepay fee online after booking a hotel and Alipay has been selected, the developer may invoke WeChat Pay to complement Alipay next.
 Obviously, the only services that play a leading role in the selection of WeChat Pay are the hotel reservation service and Alipay.
 So we believe that each selected service has a different influence on the selection of next service.
 It means that the representation of each service should be integrated with a distinct weight.
 However, the pooling method actually weight them equally.

-Inspired by the above analysis, we design an attention based method to effectively integrate the representation of each selected service.
+Inspired by the above analysis, we design an attention-based method to effectively integrate the representation of each selected service.
 It pays attention to the selected services that are more related to (i.e., with similar or same functions to substitute each other, or with different functions to complement each other) next service and ignore unnecessary services.

 We use the weighted sum of feature of each selected service to represent context services.